kifish/kifish/README.md

 -->

 - 🔭 I’m an NLPer focusing on chatbots (response selection and response generation).
-- 😄 A simple chatbot developed by me:
+- 😄 A simple chatbot developed by me
 ![A simple chatbot developed by me](chatbot.png)